Connect with a GVSC

 [email protected]

-The Gender Violence Services Coordinators (GVSCs) will generally respond to your email within 48 hours or 2 business days.
+Gender Violence Services Coordinators (GVSCs) typically respond to emails within 48 hours or 2 business days.

-Please note: Email is not a secure method of communication, and confidentiality cannot be ensured by email communication.
-Individuals do not need to disclose any sensitive information about their experience via email in order to contact the GVSCs or schedule a time to meet.
+Please note: Email is not a secure method of communication, and confidentiality cannot be guaranteed through email.
+There is no need to disclose any sensitive information about your experience in a voicemail to contact the GVSC or schedule a meeting.

-Please note: If you are contacting us from a Google mail (Gmail) account, please check your spam filters for email responses from us and try adding “[email protected]” to your contacts to ensure our responses reach you.
+If you are emailing us from a Gmail account, please check your spam folder for our responses and consider adding “[email protected]” to your contacts to ensure our messages reach you.

 Phone